Game Hunting License, Validations, Stamps and HIP Number

 - From or with the aid or use of a car or other motor-driven land conveyance or from or with the aid of any aircraft or drone.

 - By baiting (placing or directing placement of feed such as corn, wheat, salt, etc. for the purpose of causing, inducing or attempting to take any migratory game bird).
 Hunters should be aware a baited area is considered to be baited for 10 days after the removal of the bait.

 - 25 doves and 10 pigeons from any foreign country.

 - 10 ducks and 5 geese from any foreign country, except Canada and Mexico.

-- Importation of doves and waterfowl from Canada and Mexico may not exceed Canadian or Mexican export limits which vary for different foreign provinces and states.
+- The Canadian and Mexican export limits for doves and waterfowl, which vary for different foreign provinces and states.

 Waterfowl Hunting on National Wildlife Refuges (NWR)

 Bosque del Apache NWR: The Bosque del Apache conducts Special Permit Light Goose Hunts and may allow limited hunting for dove in specific areas.
 For current information, maps and applications, visit: www.fws.gov/refuge/Bosque_del_Apache/ or telephone: (575) 835-1828.

 Las Vegas NWR: The Las Vegas National Wildlife Refuge conducts Special Permit Canada Goose Hunts and limited dove hunting.
 For current information, maps and applications visit: www.fws.gov/refuge/las_vegas/ or telephone: (505) 425-3581.

 Bitter Lake NWR: The Bitter Lake National Wildlife Refuge has limited hunting for ducks, geese, coot, sandhill crane and dove.
 For information, maps and applications visit: www.fws.gov/refuge/Bitter_Lake/ or telephone: (575) 622-6755.